 While The Game of Death was filming, Chieh Yuen and Gam Dai were acting in a film called Tiger.
 Bolo Yeung was also in this film, and he can be seen on the pagoda set of The Game of Death during a photo shoot of a cigarette commercial for the Winstons brand in early December of 1972.
 Cheng Lei was also present.
 When the Shaw Brothers film studio were gaining some serious traction in the sixties, he became one of the key actors in Chinese martial arts movies.
 There was even a name for this group – The Five Tigers.
 The others being Jimmy Wang Yu, Lo Lieh, Chang Yi and Chieh Yuen.
 In the `60s and `70s, Shaw Brothers started the trend of hiring Japanese and Korean directors to work in Hong Kong, and Cheng Lei always appeared in those productions.
 He would have been ideal for The Game of Death since the movie had a Japanese cinematographer, and it was going to be partially filmed in South Korea.
 Cheng would later be seen in Sing Hoi’s The Chivalrous Knight, which began filming a month before Bruce died.

-What Michael Chan, Lo Lieh and Bolo have in common is that they later appeared in Bruceploitation films.
+What Michael, Lo Lieh and Bolo have in common is that they later appeared in Bruceploitation films.
+Robert was even the production manager of a 1979 film called Blind Fist of Bruce.
 In Cantonese slang, there are many sayings about tigers.
 “To pretend to be a pig and eat a tiger” might as well have been Raymond Chow’s motto.
 “To force a tiger to jump a wall” can mean two things – getting someone to do something that is beyond what they can do, or to unnecessarily provoke someone so as to elicit an aggressive response.
 Slanderous hearsay is a good way to get an angry person riled up, hence why Bruce Lee biographer George Tan described Chow as the master of divide and conquer for how he tried to put a wedge between Bruce and Lo Wei.
 The latter’s wife, Gladys Liu, was crucial in this because she had an affair with the married Chow.
 This reminds me of another Cantonese expression – tiger female: a belligerent woman.

 Linda Lee is another such woman given how she hasn’t been the most generous when dealing with the Chinese side of the Lee family.
 In Cantonese culture, a gang leader is often known as a tiger, especially in the area where they hold power.
 Generally in Chinese culture, it is believed that you can’t have two tigers roaming the same mountain.
 Bruce may have provoked a tiger when he decided to film several scenes of Enter the Dragon in an area that was run by the Sun Yee On Triad.
 During the making of his second martial arts movie, Fist of Fury, Bruce resented Lo Wei for having to pay a Triad who ran a park that was needed for one scene.
 Many stuntmen in H.K. worked for the Triads.
 A stuntman is known as lung fu mo shi i.e. dragon tiger martial arts master.
 There’s even a scene in Bruce Lee: His Last Days, His Last Nights (1976) where Betty Ting Pei is accosted by a quintet of thugs wearing T-shirts with a tiger on the front and a nunchaku on the back.
 Bruce, himself, was part of a gang when he was a teenager in H.K.
 The gang was called The Eight Tigers of Junction Street.
 When talking about the leader of the Ten Tigers of Canton in the 19th century, David Chin said: “When hunting a tiger, destroy it.
 Otherwise, a wounded tiger will return to harm you.”